gmp26/grunt-panda/README.md

 ## Release History

+_version-0.2.4_

+* added metaOnly option which creates only the metadata and does not run pandoc.
+Useful for 2 pass processing.

+* added

+_version-0.2.3_

+* Metadata is now written to the grunt configuraion variable defined in the metaDataVar option.

 _version-0.2.2_

 * Added metaReplace and metaReplacement options.
 These are useful in order to adjust the paths inside metadata